Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 dog attack

-1. Respect a Dog’s Space: Just like humans, dogs need their personal space.
+1. Respect a Dog’s Space: Dogs need personal space like humans.
 Avoid invading a dog’s space, especially if it seems uncomfortable or stressed.

 2. Proper Training: Ensure your dog undergoes proper training from a young age.
 This includes obedience training and socialization with other dogs and humans.